Kansas Open Records Act (KORA)

 - Standard arrest reports (SARs) and standard offense reports (SORs)-SARs are not subject to disclosure and only the first page of a SOR may be obtained through the local law enforcement agency that filed the report.

-It is the Sheriff’s Department’s responsibility to:
+It is the Sheriff’s Offices’s responsibility to:

 - Appoint a Freedom of Information Officer (FOIO) to assist in resolving issues related to KORA requests.